jeremycastanza/jeremycastanza/README.md

 - 👯 I'm looking to collaborate on **open source projects**
 - 🤔 I'm looking for help with **scaling microservices architecture**
 - 💬 Ask me about **JavaScript, React, Node.js, or anything tech-related**
-- ⚡ Fun fact: **I once solved a bug in my sleep and woke up to implement the solution!**

 ## Let's Connect!